Nervous investors send S&P lower for fifth day

-NEW YORK Stocks hit a four-month low on Thursday as rising Spanish bond yields increased investor anxiety over that country's banks and another round of weak data undermined hopes for U.S. economic recovery.
+NEW YORK U.S. stocks hit a four-month low on Thursday as rising Spanish bond yields increased investor anxiety over that country's banks and another round of weak data undermined hopes for U.S. economic recovery.

 Growing worries over developments in the euro zone and lackluster economic data pushed the S&P's losing streak to five consecutive days.
 The index, which closed at a level not seen since mid-January, has now relinquished more than half of its gains from the first quarter.